debelistic/epicMail/README.md

+# epicMail
-# epicMail\n A pseudo mail service
+A pseudo mail service